 You can select a specific time zone (default is the time zone linked to your account) and the day and hour for your Monitoring to begin and end.
 For example, if you’re planning an event or a Twitter campaign set up your Monitoring with the same time zone and start and end times as these, or leave it running until you’ve exhausted all your prepaid interactions (you can always increase these as you need).
 If you want to track information about a campaign which has already begun, select start as soon as possible.

-It is also possible to create a Monitoring of historical Tweets from any time period after Twitter’s inception (2006).
+It is also possible to create a Monitoring of historical Tweets from any time period after the date of the first Tweet on Twitter (21 March, 2006, 20:30 UTC).
 Remember, as mentioned above, some of the category fields are not available for historical Monitorings.
 By historical we refer to any Monitoring which began at a past time even if the end time is in the future.
 Also be aware that the sample of Tweets must be set to 100 percent.

 5. Choose the maximum number of Tweets you want to collect in this Monitoring, taking into account how many you have available.
 You may not want to use all your credit with this one Monitoring.

 6. Use the slider to select the sample of Tweets on which you want to base your Monitoring.
 This is the percentage of total Tweets which will be monitored during the selected period.

 If your Monitoring is tracking data based on search terms that have a great impact and are likely to generate a high number of Tweets, we recommend you don’t choose 100 percent.
 For statistical analysis and market research, a sample of 10 percent is appropriate.
 On the other hand, if you’d like to monitor a local campaign or a keyword with limited impact, choose 100 percent.

 7. Click next to preview a volume estimation of the data to be collected for the Monitoring period.

 b) A future, real-time Monitoring